Your Credit Rights as a Consumer

 Understanding the laws that protect your rights in personal finance.

-The financial industry is heavily regulated – and really, it should be considering laws are necessary to help ensure fairness when it comes to financial issues.
-Without the laws listed below, you’d have to worry about things like being blacklisted for a bad credit score or getting rejected for a loan based on your race.
+The federal government heavily regulates the financial services industry.
+These laws are necessary to help ensure fairness when it comes to financial issues.
+Without these laws, you could be blacklisted for bad credit or face loan rejections based on your race or gender.

-Luckily Congress is always taking steps to ensure consumers are protected from unfair practices that could stack the deck against people taking the actions they need to be successful.
-The information below is designed to help you understand the laws that protect you rights as a consumer.
+Luckily Congress takes frequent steps to ensure consumers aren’t the victims of unfair and predatory lending practices.
+That way, the financial deck won’t be stacked against you.
+The information below can help you understand the laws that protect you rights as a consumer.
 If you have questions, we’re here to help.
 Call Consolidated Credit today at to speak with a certified credit counselor at no charge.